ifactory-solutions/awesome-react-app/README.md

 It correctly bundles React in production mode and optimizes the build for the best performance.

 The build is minified and the filenames include the hashes.<br>
-By default, it also includes a service worker so that your app loads from local cache on future visits.
+By default, it also includes a service worker so that your app loads from the local cache on future visits.

 Your app is ready to be deployed.